-- 1223.1 Choose a slope wide enough to permit two or more courses, preferably slightly concave (permitting a view of the whole course from any point).
-The terrain variations must be the same across the surface of the slope.
-The course layouts must have the same profile and the same difficulties. - Over the full width of the chosen slope, the snow must be consistently hard, similar to course preparation for Slalom, so that it is possible to offer equal race conditions on both courses.
+1223.1 Choose a slope wide enough to permit two courses, preferably slightly concave (permitting a view of the whole course from any point).
+The terrain variations should be the same across the surface of the slope.
+The course layouts should have a similar profile.

-- The Organiser must provide transport for the athletes back to the start in the shortest time possible. - The course must be entirely closed off by barriers.
-It is recommended to fence off reserved places intended for trainers, competitors and servicemen.
+- Over the full width of the competition course, the snow should be consistently hard, similar to course preparation for Slalom, so that it is possible to offer similar race conditions on both courses. - The Organiser must provide transport for the athletes back to the Start in the shortest time possible. - The competition course must be entirely closed off.
+It is recommended to fence off reserved places intended for coaches, competitors and servicemen.

 - Each course is designated by a series of gates, each gate is composed of two slalom poles with a Giant Slalom gate panel stretched between them and fastened in such a way so as to tear or break away (see also art.
-690). - In the case of only two courses, poles and panels are red for the course on the left and blue for the other course on skier's right.
-If there are more than two courses, the organiser must use different colours for the other courses such as green or orange.
-The bottom of the panel must be approx. 1 m above the snow. - The same course setter establishes the courses and makes sure they are identical and parallel.
-He must ensure that the course flow is smooth and that there is variety in the curves (very pronounced curves) and that the course causes rhythm changes.
-In no case should this event resemble a long straight run from top to bottom. - 1224.4.
-The first gate in each course should be placed no less than 8 m from the start and no more than 10 m. - Shortly before the finish line, after the last gate, the separation between the two courses must be well marked so that they direct each competitor towards the middle part of the respective finish.
+690).
+Poles and panels are red for the course on skier's left and blue for the course on skier's right.
+The bottom of the panel must be approx. 1 m above the snow.
+Not valid for PSL. - The same course setter sets both courses and makes sure they are equal and parallel.
+He must ensure that the courses flow is smooth and that there is variety in the turns and that the courses have rhythm changes - After the last gate, the separation between the two courses must be marked to direct each competitor towards the middle part of their respective finish.

-1225 Distance between the Two Courses
+1225 Distance between the two Courses

-The distance between two corresponding gates (from turning pole to turning pole) should be no less than 6 m.
-The distance between the starting gates should be the same as between the two courses.
+The distance between two corresponding gates (from turning pole to turning pole) should be no less than 8 m.
+The distance between the centre of the start doors should be the same as between the two courses.